Starlink vs. Fiber Internet

 Latency is where Starlink especially shines compared to its competition.
 High latency is caused by the distance a signal has to travel.
 Starlink’s signal doesn’t have to travel nearly as far as a signal from typical satellite services.
 Starlink has latency that is considered within the optimal range, and a download speed capable of reaching 100 Mbps, though there have been some concerns from the FCC as to whether it can consistently deliver that speed.

 Starlink also offers service with no data caps, giving users access to unlimited Internet data.
 But how does it compare to providers that use a fixed infrastructure like Fiber?

 Is Starlink Faster Than Fiber?

-As Starlink is still in development and we haven’t seen it at its full potential, there has been discussion as to whether it can surpass fiber in the future and take its place as the fastest, most advanced Internet service.
-Early this year, SpaceX announced that they were raising Starlink's goal for download speed reached from 1 Gbps to 10 Gbps.
-However, while there has only been discussion and speculation about whether Starlink can deliver gigabit speeds, we have already seen fiber break multiple speed records and deliver up to 319 Tbps (or 319,000 Gbps).
+There has only been speculation about whether Starlink can eventually deliver gigabit speeds.
+However, we have already seen Fiber break multiple speed records and deliver up to 319 Tbps (or 319,000 Gbps).
 Fiber is fast, reliable, and most importantly future proof.
-Any new service that is being implemented will have a long way to go before it can outpace fiber.
+Any new service that is being implemented will have a long way to go before it can outpace Fiber.

-Starlink is an impressive, promising service.
-We haven’t seen what it’s truly capable of, and we’re excited to see how it, and services like it, will bring an unprecedented service to areas normally beyond the reach of conventional high-speed Internet.
+Though we haven’t seen what its full potential, Starlink is an impressive, promising service.
+We’re excited to see how services like it will bring an unprecedented service to areas normally beyond the reach of high-speed Internet.
 It’s clearly the best satellite Internet service.
-But when it comes to the absolute best speed, reliability, and latency that Internet service has to offer, there’s no beating fiber.
+But when it comes to the absolute best speed, reliability, and latency that Internet service has to offer, there’s no beating Fiber.